christianrauch/apriltag_ros/README.md

-# AprilTag 2 ROS2 Node
+# AprilTag ROS2 Node

-This ROS2 node uses the AprilTag 2 library to detect AprilTags in images and publish their pose, id and additional metadata.
+This ROS2 node uses the AprilTag library to detect AprilTags in images and publish their pose, id and additional metadata.

-For more information on AprilTag 2, the paper and the reference implementation: https://april.eecs.umich.edu/software/apriltag.html
+For more information on AprilTag, the paper and the reference implementation: https://april.eecs.umich.edu/software/apriltag.html

 ## Topics